OpenKore/openkore/openkore/trunk/README.txt

 - Anarki: Monster ID support for mon_control.txt
 - kanzo: ropp fix for XKoreProxy.
 - xcv: Fix calculation of benchmark results and the autobuy AI.
-- And of course, everybody in the existing OpenKore team. :)
+- And of course, everybody in the existing OpenKore team. :) See http://cia.navi.cx/stats/project/openkore

 Here's a summary of the major changes in this release:
 - Lots and lots of bugs have been fixed.
 Most notably, many crashers, UTF-8 (character set handling) bugs and AI bugs have been fixed.